 Agencies across Kansas have long used educational programs through the KU PMC for staff development, and each of our programs is taught by quality instructors who enjoy delving into their fields of expertise with adult learners.
-That said, each program is unique in who will gain the most benefit from each course, and that's what we've outlined below.
+That said, each program is unique in who will gain the most benefit from each course.
+We currently offer the following programs:

 The Law Enforcement Leadership Academy (LELA) has three education programs:

 - The LELA Command School is targeted to command staff in law enforcement, especially those who participate in leading the organization with a role in policy development and implementation.